Asra Nomani: Career

 Nomani has argued in favor of government surveillance programs in the fight against Islamic terrorism, saying that society's "sense of political correctness has kept us from sensible law-enforcement strategies that look at Muslims, mosques, and Islamic organizations."
-She argues the Muslim community does not do a good job of policing itself and that public areas were "natural meeting spot for criminals."
+She argues the Muslim community does not do a good job of policing itself and that public areas provide a "natural meeting spot for criminals."
 The leader of the American Islamic Forum for Democracy, Zuhdi Jasser, agreed with Nomani's argument that such spying tactics were warranted.
 Nomani has also argued in favor of using racial and religious identifiers in threat assessment, saying that a "common denominator" of many terrorists with anti-American views is they were Muslim.
-She reiterated that "the Muslim community [has] failed to police [them]selves" and that such profiling on the basis of "religion, race and ethnicity" is a necessary "part of keeping our skies safe."

 She is the co-founder of Muslims for Peace, and has provided commentary on CNN, NPR, BBC, ABC News Nightline and Al-Jazeera, among others.

 On November 11, 2016, on CNN, Nomani revealed that she voted for the Republican candidate Donald Trump, and adding that "liberals and the left have really betrayed America."
 After Donald Trump signed controversial Executive Order 13769, Nomani said the effort was a continuation of an Obama administration order and stated that referring to the executive order as a "Muslim ban" was a "propaganda campaign" to incite fear in the public.

 Nomani is an educational activist.
 She has opposed critical race theory in education, which she has described as a "divisive ideology".